Charles Incledon: Descriptions of the voice

-Incledon 'had a voice of uncommon power and sweetness, both in the natural and falsetto.
+According to Baring-Gould in 1908: he ‘had a voice of uncommon power and sweetness, both in the natural and falsetto.
 The former was from A to G, a compass of about fourteen notes; the latter he could use from D to E or even F, or about ten notes.
 His natural voice was full and open, and of such ductility, that when he sang pianissimo it retained its original quality.
 His falsetto was rich, sweet, and brilliant, and totally unlike the other.
 He could use it with facility, and execute in it ornaments of a certain class with volubility and sweetness.
 His shake was good, and his intonation much more correct than is common to singers so imperfectly educated...
 When Rauzzini first heard him at Bath, rolling his voice upwards like a surge of the sea, till, touching the top note it expired in sweetness, he exclaimed in rapture...'

 In 1829 it was recalled: 'The splendour and sweetness of his voice yet rings in our ears.
 It combined every excellence of which the vocal organ is capable.
 Powerful, brilliant, sweet, liquid, rich – it flowed out and onward like a torrent; while its correct intonation, and singularly melodious quality, made its most subdued tones effective.
 Incledon was nature's songster.'